lingjivoo/ReactFace/README.md

 # ReactFace

-## Our code will be released soon.
-You can refer to our baseline in [REACT 2023 Multimodal Challenge](https://github.com/reactmultimodalchallenge/baseline_react2023) first.
+## Under construction.
+You can also refer to our baseline in [REACT 2023 Multimodal Challenge](https://github.com/reactmultimodalchallenge/baseline_react2023) first.